 Phra Ratsamee, abbot

-Phra Ratsamee started Buddhangkura Buddhist Temple in Olympia 17 years ago.
+Phra Ratsamee started Buddhangkura Buddhist Temple in the year 2000.
 Prior to that, he was assistant abbot at an Australian temple for four years, then went to California and North Carolina.
 Phra Ratsamee was born in Surin Province in Thailand in 1962, and was ordained there in 1988 by Luong Phu Dilok.
 He stayed at the branches for five years.
 His reason to ordain, he says, was to pay back the goodness of his parents, and to learn how to be free from suffering.
 Phra Ratsamee’s specialty is training novices, but he does much more than that.
 He is always busy.
 He leads all the traditional Thai ceremonies, sprinkling them heavily with the dhamma.
-He trains the resident monks in chanting, conveys the vinaya to others, oversees work around the monastery, and has taken on two large projects: the Annual Meeting in June, and construction of the Big Buddha at his home village in Thailand.
+He trains the resident monks in chanting, conveys the vinaya, oversees work around the monastery, and has taken on large projects here and in Thailand.
+He organized and oversaw the building of the Big Buddha in his home village.